divibanks/search-engines-blocked-in-header/README.md

 ## ☕ Support Development

-If you find this plugin helpful, consider [sponsoring me on GitHub](https://github.com/sponsors/divibanks).
+If you find this plugin helpful, consider [sponsoring us on GitHub](https://github.com/sponsors/divibanks).
 Your support helps in maintaining and improving the plugin!

 ---